Apology Monument

 From the citizens of Kyoto City, Japan

-What a brave act by the people of Kyoto!
-I mean the present people of Kyoto.
-It is not easy to apologize, especially about something that you did not personally commit, right?
-It was their foreparents that did it, yet they took responsibility as citizens of the present global community.
+What a brave act by the (present) people of Kyoto!
+It's not easy to apologize especially for something you did not personally commit, right?
+It was their foreparents that did it, yet they took responsibility as citizens of the present-day Kyoto.
+Indeed, they must be advocating peace in the global community.

 Nice find!
 Something I can call a unique & memorable war-memorial.